Trismegiste/strangelove-bundle/README.md

 # A set of useful tools

-## Iterator
-Currently, there is one Decorator for an Iterator object : ClosureDecorator

 ## MongoDb
 A zero-config ODM for MongoDB.
 It's a micro database layer with automatic mapping.
 It is intended for **advanced users** of MongoDB